-- 2. Administrative review or investigation The Director of Human Resources, the Associate Vice President for Academic Personnel, or the Dean of Students, in consultation with the appropriate Vice President(s) or Athletics Director, and others, may determine that 1) an administrative review, and/or 2) an investigation by an external investigator is needed.
-Such review(s) and/or investigation(s) may be conducted by staff in Human Resources, by the Associate Vice President for Academic Personnel, the Dean of Students or others with experience and the authority to conduct such reviews or investigations. - 3.
+- 2. Administrative review or investigation The Director of Associate Vice President for Human Resources or, the Associate Vice President for Academic Personnel Faculty Affairs, or the Dean of Students, in consultation with the appropriate Vice President(s) or Athletics Director, and others, may determine that 1) an administrative review, and/or 2) an investigation by an external investigator is needed.
+Such review(s) and/or investigation(s) may be conducted by staff in Human Resources, by the Associate Vice President for Academic Personnel Faculty Affairs, the Dean of Students or others with experience and the authority to conduct such reviews or investigations. - 3.
 Written notification and time frame If it is determined that an administrative review and/or investigation is needed, the person filing the complaint (complainant) and the person against whom the complaint is filed (the respondent) will be notified in writing by the administrator responsible for processing the complaint.
 A copy of these procedures will be supplied to each party.
 A prompt and equitable resolution of discrimination, harassment, or retaliation complaints is to be sought.
-There shall be a resolution of a complaint (if resolution is possible) within a reasonable period of time which is usually forty-five (45) university business days of the filing of the complaint for employees and for students no later than twenty (20) work days after the end of the academic term in which the most recently alleged discriminatory/harassing/retaliatory act occurred.
-Occasionally, the time limit will need to be extended if individuals necessary for interview are unavailable, e.g., during academic recesses.
+There shall be a resolution of a complaint (if resolution is possible) within a reasonable period of time which is usually forty five (45)-sixty (60) university business days of the filing of the complaint for employees and for students no later than twenty (20) work days after the end of the academic term in which the most recently alleged discriminatory/harassing/retaliatory-act occurredcomplaint.
+Occasionally, the time limit will need to be extended if individuals necessary for interview the investigation are unavailable, e.g., during academic recesses.
 In this case, the investigator will inform the complainant and respondent in writing of the need to extend the time period. - 4.
 Notification of conclusion of administrative review or investigation The complainant and the respondent shall be notified separately in writing of the conclusion of an administrative review or investigation and of the findings as appropriate to each party respectively.
-The notification shall indicate if the findings are being referred to the appropriate vice president for further action.
-6 - 5.
-President's decision - The President will be notified of the findings of administrative reviews and investigations.
-The President will review the findings within a reasonable period of time, usually fifteen (15) University business days.
+The notification shall indicate if the findings are being referred to the appropriate vice president for further action. - 5.
+President's decision- The President will be notified of the findings of administrative reviews and investigations.-The President will review the findings within a reasonable period of time, usually fifteen (15) University business days.
 The President, or designee, may seek additional information as necessary during this time. - 6.
-Special requirements when a complaint is filed against a faculty member Depending on the nature of the problem reported, the Provost or academic personnel officer may intervene and work with the manager and/or department chair closest to the employee(s) to resolve the matter.
-If it is determined that an administrative review or investigation is necessary, it will normally be coordinated by the Associate Vice President for Academic Personnel.
-At the conclusion of that review or investigation, the findings will be referred to the Provost for appropriate action. - 7.
-Special requirements when the complaint is filed against a student When a complaint is filed against a student, the matter will be referred to the Dean of Students.
-The Dean and/or the Vice President for Student Affairs is responsible for disciplinary decisions regarding students and subsequent appeal processes if applicable.
-The actions of the University will be governed by CSU Executive Order No. 628 which is consistent with that portion of Title 5 that addresses student discipline at California State University.
-Specifically, "any student on a campus may be expelled, suspended, placed on probation or given a lesser sanction for...the following causes which must be campus related:
+Special requirements when a complaint is filed against a faculty member - Depending on the nature of the problem reported, the Provost or academic personnel officer may intervene and work with the manager and/or department chair closest to the employee(s) to resolve the matter.
+If it is determined that an administrative review or investigation is necessary,-it will normally be coordinated by the Associate Vice President for Academic Personnel.
+At the conclusion of that review or investigation, the findings will be referred to the Provost for appropriate action.